kubernetes-sigs/gateway-api/geps/gep-4488/index.md

   BackendTLSModeMutual BackendTLSMode = "Mutual"
 )

+type EndpointSelectorBackend struct {
+  // SelectorRef specifies the reference to the EndpointSelector resource that manages the EndpointSlices for this backend.
+  // +required
+  SelectorRef *LocalObjectReference `json:"selectorRef"`
+}

 type BackendTLS struct {
   // Mode defines the TLS mode for the backend.
   // +required
   Mode BackendTLSMode `json:"mode"`
-  // SNI defines the server name indication to present to the upstream backend.
-  // +optional
-  SNI string `json:"sni,omitempty"`
-  // CaBundleRef defines the reference to the CA bundle for validating the backend's
-  // certificate.
-  // Defaults to system CAs if not specified.
-  // +optional
-  CaBundleRef []ObjectReference `json:"caBundleRef,omitempty"`

-  InsecureSkipVerify *bool `json:"insecureSkipVerify,omitempty"`

   // ClientCertificateRef defines the reference to the client certificate for mutual
   // TLS.
 Only used if mode is MUTUAL.
   // +optional
   ClientCertificateRef *SecretObjectReference `json:"clientCertificateRef,omitempty"`

-  SubjectAltNames []string `json:"subjectAltNames,omitempty"`
+  // Re-use BackendTLS policy validation fields.
+This is currently missing InsecureSKipVerify
+  // but that will be added in GEP-4152.
+  Validation BackendTLSPolicyValidation `json:"validation,omitempty"`
 }

 type BackendControllerStatus struct {